All Episodes

 What does it mean for you?

-Um, well, I mean, I think when people say or when people hear gun control, they instantly think they're gonna take away our right to defend ourselves, and that's not what the majority of people who want gun control want.
+Well, I mean, I think when people say, or when people hear gun control, they instantly think they're going to take away our right to defend ourselves.

-It's a most people have a very moderate stance.
+Most people have a very moderate stance.

-They want they don't think military grade weapons should be on the street.
+They want, they don't think military-grade weapons should be on the street.

-And so it's really just to me this means that yes we have a right to protect ourselves, but we don't need military grade weapons in residential areas where they can be in schools and churches and just devastate people.
+And so it's really just, to me, this means that, yes, we have a right to protect ourselves, but we don't need military-grade weapons in residential areas where they can be in schools and churches and just devastate people.

 What is a military-grade weapon?

-Uh semi-automatic rifles, um, grenades, all kinds of stuff.
+Semi-automatic rifles, grenades, all kinds of stuff.

-Um I'm not a gun expert, but um Yeah, you're you're not a gun expert.
+Yeah, you're not a gun expert.

-Um, and I want to tell you why, because the military does not use semi-automatic weapons.
+And I want to tell you why, because the military does not use semi-automatic weapons.

-They use machine guns that are fully automatic weapons, and those have been banned for decades in this country.
+They use machine guns that are fully automatic weapons and those have been banned for decades in this country.

 So the handgun I carry every day for self-defense is semi-automatic.

-And AR-15 semi-automatic rifle fires at the same rate as a handgun.
+An AR-15 semi-automatic rifle fires at the same rate as a handgun.

-So I agree with you, you're not an expert.
+So I agree with you.

 We have to be somewhere, thank you.